 Photo: Eric Minh Swenson

 A native Chicagoan, Osceola is half Danish, half Bulgarian, and half Canadian.
 Refetoff holds as a B.A. in Film & Mass Communications from Duke University and an M.F.A. from New York University's Graduate Film Program, where he earned a Paulette Goddard Scholarship and the Warner Bros Fellowship Award.
-His art and editorial photography has been featured in The New York Times, Artillery, Arid, Boom, Palm Springs Life, Hemispheres, and WhiteHot magazines, among others, repeatedly earning the Outdoor Writers’ Association of California (OWAC) awards for Best Feature Photo, Best Nature Photo and Best Overall Photo.
-His work is widely exhibited, including at the San Diego Art Institute, the Palm Springs Art Museum, The Main Museum, Photo LA, Porch Gallery - Ojai, with numerous solo exhibitions covered in the Los Angeles Times, ArtScene, Huffington Post, Fabrik, LA Weekly, and other publications.
+His photography has been featured in The New York Times, Artillery, Arid, Boom, Palm Springs Life, Hemispheres, and WhiteHot magazines, among others, repeatedly earning the Outdoor Writers’ Association of California (OWAC) awards for Best Feature Photo, Best Nature Photo and Best Overall Photo.
+His work is widely exhibited, including at the San Diego Art Institute, the Palm Springs Art Museum, The Main Museum, Photo LA, Porch Gallery - Ojai, with numerous solo exhibitions covered by Los Angeles Times, ArtScene, Huffington Post, Fabrik, LA Weekly, and other publications.

 His current focus is an expansive set of portfolios surveying the human presence in the deserts of the American West, in particular High & Dry, a long-term collaboration with writer/historian Christopher Langley.
 Balancing image and word, the personal and historical, its topic is the future and legacy of human activity on those arid lands.
 The project is regularly syndicated on KCET's Emmy-winning program Artbound, and was voted KCET’s “Best of 2015” for both Art+Environment and Photography programming.
 The project received OWAC’s 2016 Best Outdoor Media Award, the organization’s highest overall honor for work in any medium.